lyra/coding-style/README.md

 You must be logged in using `npm adduser --scope=@lyra-network` to be able to publish a release.

+Before releasing, make sure to synchronize `peerDependencies` packages versions with installation instructions in `README.md`.

-Make sure to commit all your changes, and when you're ready to publish a release, run this command:
+Also, make sure to commit all your changes, and when you're ready to publish a release, run this command:

 ```sh
 lerna publish